ACT I: THE FIRE WITHIN

 "Because if we did have the Dragon Soul, then we would be the only thing standing in his way!"
 Esma explained.

-"Zog is an evil fool!
-He knows nothing!" the village chief shouted, pounding a fist into an open palm.
+"Zogg is a fool!
+He knows nothing!" the village chief shouted, pounding his fist into an open palm.

 "I won't sit by while they attack us.
 I say we act now!" pleaded Ryu's grandmother.
 "If we can't escape, there's only one thing to do..."